 - Download the calendar in Chinese, Haitian Creole, Italian, Korean, Russian or Spanish (pdfs)

 - Download a calendar file (ics) for calendaring software (e.g. Microsoft Outlook or Google Calendar).

-Read instructions for importing the calendar file into Outlook, Google Calendar or Apple Calendar.
+Read instructions for importing the calendar file into Outlook, Google or OS X calendars applications.

 The City of New York makes no representations about any content or information made accessible by this file, for any purpose.
 This file is provided “as is,” and you assume all risks associated with their use.
 The City makes no representation or warranties with respect to any loss of data, functionality from the downloading, installation or use of this file and shall not be liable for any damages that may accrue as a result of the use of this file.

 |Monday, February 16||Washington's Birthday (Pres.
 Day)|